gishu/angular-bootcamp/README.md

   * main.ts has the code to bootstrap the main Module - AppModule
     * AppModule specifies the bootstrap Component = AppComponent
       * The <app-root> selector in index.html is replaced with the template of the AppComponent

+# Components
+- Markup an exported class with Component decorator.
+This has 3 attributes - the HTML template, the selector/tag, the styles.
+- template and styles can be inline or seperate files.
+- Update the module's declarations attribute to include the new component class.